-WNED Becomes Significant Producer of Television Content
+WNED PBS Becomes Significant Producer of Television Content

 One of the most popular shows on PBS was the “Mark Russell Comedy Special”, which aired from 1975 to 2004.
-Hosted by political satirist and comedian Mark Russell, this WNED-TV-produced program became one of the long-running and successful programs on PBS.
+Hosted by political satirist and comedian Mark Russell, this WNED PBS produced program became one of the long-running and successful programs on PBS.
 The “Mark Russell Comedy Special” won a bronze Telly Award in 2002.
 The program also won Telly Awards for its 25th Anniversary Special in 2000 and its special from New Orleans in 2001.

-July 11, 1983 was the birth of one of WNED-TV’s most decorated series, “Reading Rainbow”.
-“The original goal was to bridge a gap,” said Tony Buttino, co-creator, executive producer, and former director of educational services of WNED from 1959 to 1999.
+July 11, 1983 was the birth of one of WNED PBS’s most decorated series, “Reading Rainbow”.
+“The original goal was to bridge a gap,” said Tony Buttino, co-creator, executive producer, and former director of educational services of WNED PBS from 1959 to 1999.
 “It was called ‘Reading Loss Phenomenon’.
 When kids left school for the summer, many of them didn’t read.
 So it took teachers weeks to bring them back to the appropriate reading level.
 The goal of ‘Reading Rainbow’ was to see if TV could bridge that gap.”

 The program won its first National Emmy Award in 1990 and would continue to win 25 more through 2003, including 10 for “Outstanding Children’s Series”.
-Though establishing itself as an originator of television content for PBS, WNED still had one more move to make.
+Though establishing itself as an originator of television content for PBS, WNED PBS still had one more move to make.

-WNED-TV Begins to Rise
+WNED PBS Begins to Rise

 In January 1998, longtime President and CEO J. Michael Collins retired.
 Collins was a large catalyst for the move to Horizons Plaza.
 Spending close to 40 years at the controls of the station, the Buffalo Broadcasters Association Hall of Famer was well-known nationally as a public television master of marketing and fundraising.
 Soon after his departure, Donald K. Boswell came on board as the new president and CEO on January 12, 1998.

-WNED-TV continues to make its mark on national programming, creating productions broadcasting on PBS stations around the country, including, “Understanding the Opioid Epidemic,” “The Klondike Gold Rush,” “Frederick Law Olmsted: Designing America,” “The Shaw Festival: Behind the Curtain,” “The War of 1812,” “Underground Railroad: The William Still Story,” “Chautauqua: An American Narrative,” “The Adirondacks,” “The Marines,” “Niagara Falls,” “Frank Lloyd Wright’s Buffalo,” and “Elbert Hubbard: An American Original.”
+WNED PBS continues to make its mark on national programming, creating productions broadcasting on PBS stations around the country, including, "The Warrior Tradition," “Understanding the Opioid Epidemic,” “The Klondike Gold Rush,” “Frederick Law Olmsted: Designing America,” “The Shaw Festival: Behind the Curtain,” “The War of 1812,” “Underground Railroad: The William Still Story,” “Chautauqua: An American Narrative,” “The Adirondacks,” “The Marines,” “Niagara Falls,” “Frank Lloyd Wright’s Buffalo,” and “Elbert Hubbard: An American Original.”

-Today, WNED-TV serves a binational region of 3.1 million households across Western New York and Southern Ontario with a combination of television, radio, and online services.
+Today, WNED PBS serves a binational region of 3.1 million households across Western New York and Southern Ontario with a combination of television, radio, and online services.
 The station has broadened its position by making itself a notable creator of original high-definition television and online content for local and national distribution.